 NOTE: I will say that we bought all our garland over 20 years ago – I think we have 10 9-ft. pieces.
 We bought the best, natural-looking garland we could afford and it has lasted for all these years.
 I think garland is like wine and good shoes: buy the best you can afford.

-By the front door, we usually put our garland on our vintage sleigh – with lights, of course.
+By the front door, we usually decorate our vintage sleigh with garland – with lights, of course.